Du kannst diesen Artikel auch auf Deutsch lesen.

 The companion app has no way of verifying that the chosen nonce is actually random or if it contains some hidden data.
 It will just receive a valid transaction from the hardware wallet and broadcast it.

 Because transactions and signatures are recorded on the public blockchain, an attacker can look for these signatures and read out the secret contained in them.
-A few dozen transactions are enough to leak an entire master private key.
+Just two or four signatures are enough to leak an entire seed phrase with 12 or 24 words.
 Through this covert channel, a manufacturer could potentially collect the seeds of all its users over time without anyone noticing.

 Anti-Klepto protocol

-To solve this, Shift Crypto and Blockstream developed Anti-Klepto.
+To solve this, BitBox and Blockstream developed Anti-Klepto (also known as Anti-Exfil).
 Instead of solely relying on the randomness that the hardware wallet provides for the nonce, additional randomness is provided by the host device.
 This prevents the hardware wallet firmware from manipulating the nonce in a way so that it contains hidden data.

 Before broadcasting a transaction, the companion app verifies that this randomness has actually been used to create the signature, eliminating the threat of leaking your seed.